 - Is this externally facing to our customers?
 Yes/No.

 On the Benefits tab, you can view all information about the epic: name, description, dates, and success criteria.
-Funding stage of the epic is used in a number of Enterprise reports, such as project funding/status report, strategy dashboard, and budgetary tracking report.
+Funding stage of the epic is used in a number of Enterprise reports, such as project funding/status report, and budgetary tracking report.